 The three triangle patterns are siblings.
 What separates them is which line is doing the work:

-The mirror image: a flat CEILING keeps rejecting the price while the dips get shallower.
-It leans bullish — the usual break is up through the ceiling.
+The mirror image: a flat ceiling caps price while the dips get shallower.
+It has a bullish historical lean, with the upside trigger defining the tested trade.

 Both lines slope toward each other — highs stepping down while lows step up.
-Neither side is in charge, so the breakout direction is closer to a coin flip.
+The shape alone does not choose a side, so the tested trade waits for the confirmed trigger.

 A much smaller, faster squeeze that only counts when it follows a steep drop (the “pole”).
 A descending triangle stands on its own and takes weeks to build.